CNAG-Biomedical-Informatics/pheno-ranker/docs/README.md

 Welcome to the documentation for **Pheno-Ranker**!

 !!!
 Abstract "About"
-    This [documentation](https://cnag-biomedical-informatics.github.io/pheno-ranker) provides instructions and guidelines for installing and using a software tool specifically designed for performing semantic similarity search on JSON|YAML files (and CSV).
+    This [documentation](https://cnag-biomedical-informatics.github.io/pheno-ranker) provides instructions and guidelines for installing and using a software tool designed for comparing data stored in JSON|YAML files (and CSV).